Marketing, design & wellness strategy for green, healthy buildings & destinations.

 Bolton Group, Italy

-Healthy building , workplace wellness and sustainable interiors advisory for a 17-story office building in Milan (2023)
+Healthy building, workplace wellness and sustainable interiors advisory for an office headquarters (2023).

 Melia Hotels, Spain